 Final Thoughts on the Balloon LEGO Car Activity

 If your kid is not into LEGO yet, this is a great activity to get him/her interested.
 You can do this over and over again with different car designs.
 Let your kid’s imagination run wild when building the cars and take lots of pictures to document his/her creativity.
 You can even try different types of balloons!

 This balloon-powered LEGO car activity is also awesome for playdates.
 I bet the kids would have a blast racing their cars with their friends!

-YOU MAY ALSO LIKE: LEGO Zip Line Activity: A Fun STEM Challenge for Kids!
+YOU MAY ALSO LIKE: Free Printable 30-Day LEGO STEM Challenge Calendar

 Want this activity in an easy-to-print file?
 I have compiled 5 super fun LEGO STEM activities for kids in a printable PDF.